yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

   detections are cut from the map. **M2b is the experiment**, not a refinement of this one.

-- **0.44% of frames are confidently, wildly wrong.** The median frame is calibrated (NEES/dof 0.78) and excluding the tail ANEES is 1.03, so the covariance is honest almost everywhere — but 39 frames of 8 880 sit above NEES/dof 10, one at 3 707.
-M3 feeds this to a Kalman filter, and those frames are what would break it. **This blocks closed loop.** The fix is to detect them, not to rescale: the match/volume disagreement separates them best (25.6% recall at 1% FPR) and is already computed and used for nothing.
+- **A quarter of a percent of frames are confidently, wildly wrong.** The median frame is calibrated (NEES/dof 0.77) and excluding the tail the mean is 1.02, so the covariance is honest almost everywhere — but 21 frames of 8 880 sit above NEES/dof 10, the worst at 1 104. **No single-frame detector reaches them.** Assignment mass separates them best, at AUC 0.77, which is not enough to act on. **It no longer blocks anything**: closed loop the tail over the same split is zero.
+The open-loop tail is real and still undetected; what changed is that nothing downstream needs it detected.
 - **The second refinement pass costs accuracy, not just time**: 0.316 with `refine_iters=1` against 0.336 with two, for half the step time.
 It read as a wash before the clutter rule was corrected.
 The model was trained with two